versalitas/travel_search_backend/README.md

 npm start
 ```

+### Endpoints

-Open collection of endpoints in postman.
+Open collection of endpoints in postman and test away.

-The challenge:
+## The challenge:

 Technical Requirements: